shreyansh26/asr-experiments/docs/qwen3-asr-audio-length-and-graph-fast-path.md

   write;
 - general CPU construction of audio length and packing metadata;
 - exact-admitted audio-prefix CUDA graphs with a shared graph memory pool;
-- exact-admitted audio-suffix CUDA graphs grouped into two padded row buckets.
+- exact-admitted audio-suffix CUDA graphs grouped into one padded 390-row bucket.

 The key distinction is: